14 Breathtaking Places to Visit Before They Disappear

 The Amazon Rainforest

 The Amazon Rainforest is slowly disappearing.
 Five decades ago, Brazil incentivized its people to colonize the Amazon.
 The lush forest has been replaced with logging yards, cattle enclosures, and soy farms.
 The president of Brazil believes that the Amazon should be open for business and since his inauguration in January 2020, the rate of deforestation has grown by 92 percent.
 Increased human activity in the forest and a changing climate have caused devastating forest fires that create irreversible damage.
 If something isn’t done, the entire forest could be gone in a few generations.
-Here’s what iconic skylines would look like without air pollution.

 Due to its high altitude, extreme topography, and harsh weather conditions, the lost city is at high risk for erosion due to natural disasters.
 Preventative measures are being taken to make sure to site stays intact for as long as possible though and much of the money being brought in by tourism is used to keep its integrity.